RobertasJ/skylore-neo/README.md

 1. Run the `sync` script.
 ### Commiting changes

 If you have added or removed mods, please run the `create_mod_list` script.
-If that fails, as a failsafe, you can use the `extract_from_cf` script, but you have to run the script in a CurseForge instance for it to work.
+If that fails, as a failsafe, if it fails to find a mod on cf it will print an erorr at the end.

-Before committing, if you've added any new files, make sure Git can see them.
+Before committing, if you've added any new files, make sure git can see them.
 If not, please change the `.gitignore` file to include the file like so:

 ```
 !path/to/your/file.extension